sbellem/transactions/docs/source/theory.rst

 * :ref:`bitcoin-addresses`
 * :ref:`bitcoin-transactions`

-In addition to the above three pillars, we'll add a more theroretical section involving cryptography, data structures, and algorithms.
+In addition to the above three pillars, we'll add a more theoretical section involving cryptography, data structures, and algorithms.

 * :ref:`computer-science-of-bitcoin`